 - Any necessary plugins take time to load?
 Optimize or replace it.

-- If unwanted plugin takes time to load? remove or replace it.
+- If an unwanted plugin takes time to load?
+Remove or replace it.

-I'm concluding here like, there are various other factors that can slow down your site.
-But after optimizing hundreds of sites, I believe the above things are the most common issues that we fix for any WordPress sites.
+I'm concluding here like, various other factors can slow down your site.
+But after optimizing hundreds of sites, I believe the above things are the most common issues that we fix for any WordPress site.

 Here comes some of the additional ideas to implement on your site.